American Cutting Edge Blog

 Purchasing the right replacement knives and blades for your OEM equipment should be effortless.
 We've spoken before about how industrial knife manufacturers like ACE can help customers optimize cutting performance.
 Skilled industrial knife manufacturers can be an excellent resource for supplying the replacement industrial machine knives, razor blades, and wear parts you need.

 Today's blog focuses on the meat skinner blades made by ACE vs. those manufactured by the OEM.
-American Cutting Edge manufactures meat skinning blades are compatible with the largest OEMs in the business including Maja® and Townsend®.
+American Cutting Edge manufactures meat skinning blades that are compatible with the largest OEMs in the business including Maja® and Townsend®.

-Independent laboratory testing of ACE brand skinner knives -
+Independent laboratory testing of ACE brand skinner

-There's much more to your replacement food processing blades than the price you pay for them.
+Food Processing Blades There's much more to your replacement food processing blades than the price you pay for them.
 Many food processing companies don't stop to think about all the factors that go into their cutting and processing application, instead of focusing purely on choosing a partner based on the lowest cost provider.
 Some companies don't realize they have a choice when it comes to replacing their knives and blades.

 Food processing equipment requires blades with tight tolerances, which means that quality matters more than ever when choosing your supplier.
 There's no question that the quality of the blade or knife makes all the difference in any cutting operation.
 It's the ability to maintain a sharp cutting edge and blade stability that can make or break a production facility whether they're processing meat, vegetables, packaging dry goods, or fresh food.

-Blade Material “You Have Options
+Blade Material – You Have Options

 -